 This may sound obvious but it’s amazing how many businesses haven’t yet set up their business page profile in full.
 Ensure you have as much information completed as possible to increase awareness of your brand.
 One of the main things to consider is your tagline.
 Try to make it as catchy as possible.
 Also, add your detailed contact information, thereby making it easier for potential customers to contact you, in whichever way they feel most comfortable with.

 2. Making use of ‘Circles’

 The one thing Google+ has over other social media sites is its ‘circles’ feature.
 This is where you can group your followers into specific circles (categories).
 For a business, these circles can include customers, employees and business contacts.
-You are able to manage your posts and direct individual posts to specific circles, or all of them.
-This makes it easy to update employees on the latest news and other business matters, while sending separate posts to your customers updating them on special offers and events.
+You can manage your posts and direct individual posts to specific circles, or all of them.
+This makes it easy to update employees on the latest news and other business matters while sending separate posts to your customers updating them on special offers and events.

 Google+ Authorship (NO LONGER SUPPORTED)

 If you’re looking to give your SEO a boost, Google+ Authorship is something you can make use of.
 Whenever you write a blog post or share something on your Google+ account, readers have the option of clicking the +1 feature.
 This is the same as somebody liking a post on Facebook.
 Only the more +1s you receive, the better the reputation you’ll gain via Google.

 With Google+ Authorship you get your picture placed next to your name and that shows up in the Google search results.
 One does need to specifically request Google+ Authorship.

 4. Using Google+ Post Timing

 One feature that’s incredibly useful for businesses on Google+ is the ‘post timings’ feature.
 This analyses your previous posts and the activity they received.
 It looks at when users were most likely to make comments, read and share your posts.
 By showing you the optimum time to post an update, it enables you to ensure you receive the maximum viewership.